Antonio-Kim/tailwind-example/README.md

 - [x] The pizza menu can change, so it should be **loaded from an API**
 - Users can add multiple pizzas to a cart before ordering
 - Ordering requires just the user's name, phone number, and address
-- If possible, GPS locaiton should also be provided, to make delivery easier
+- If possible, GPS location should also be provided, to make delivery easier
-- User's can mark their order as "priority" for an additional 20% of the cart price
 - Orders are made by sending POST request with the order data to the API
 - Payments are made on delivery, so no payment processing is necessary in the app
 - Each order will get a unique ID that should be displayed, so the user can later look up their order based on the ID